Stack of vintage hardcover books. Photo by Annie Spratt on Unsplash.

 Structure

-Your content has to be easy to understand so users can get the point and be motivated to stay longer on your site.
+Your content has to be easy to read and understand so users can get the point and be motivated to stay longer on your site.

 I talk more about this in my post on scannable content, but use subheadings and images to break up text and help users find their way to relevant information.
 A logical structure also helps search engines assess the relevance of your site to the various topics you cover.

 Another point about structure: be sure to link to other pages within your own site.
-Keeping pages and posts short helps with user retention, but connecting these posts is important.
 Links within your site show that you are addressing a particular topic with depth, which further proves your expertise to both site visitors and search engines.

 But Wait, There’s More

 Your website authority–achieved with error-free, relevant, user-friendly copy–is the baseline for SEO but SEO itself is only one piece of the online marketing puzzle.
-Search engine rankings are competitive and not guaranteed, especially in the era of AI search.
+Search engine rankings are competitive and not guaranteed.

 To amplify your authority and extend your reach, you need another acronym–WPO, or web presence optimization.
 Like SEO, WPO starts with content.
 Read Web Presence Optimization for Small Businesses to learn more.